ten-blue-links/fxt/doc/index.md

-# text2feat documentation
+# Tesserae Documentation

-text2feat is a large scale feature extraction tool for text-based machine learning.
-It is designed to support efficent indexing of large text corpora along with a configurable feature extraction component with the following goals in mind:
+Tesserae is a large scale feature extraction tool for text-based machine learning.
+It is designed to support efficient indexing of large text corpora along with a configurable feature extraction component with the following goals in mind:

 * End-to-end system prototyping
-* Efficent indexing
+* Efficient indexing
 * Reproducible datasets
 * Fast feature extraction